laxlyt/TopoMPI/model_C/readme.md

 ## Command-line Arguments

-* --data-dir: Input directory containing all required files.
+* --data_dir: Input directory containing all required files.

-* --output-dir: Directory where evaluation results, ROC figures, and prediction files will be saved.
+* --output_dir: Directory where evaluation results, ROC figures, and prediction files will be saved.
 Default: ../../results/model_C.

 * --threshold: Score threshold applied to MPI/PPI edges when constructing the graph.